Aceh Besar Regency: Rusa Island

 Rusa Island in Lhoong district was shaped like Rusa (deer) before the tsunami struck the island on 26 December 2004, but now that much of it has been washed away, the form of the island has changed and become smaller like a lamb embryo.
 The island is very important for marking Indonesia's boundaries due to its location as the most westerly island in Indonesia with Titik Dasar TD175 and Titik Referensi TR175 (Base Point TD175 and Reference Point TR175).

 Bunta Island

 Since the 2004 tsunami struck Bunta island, 45 minutes by traditional motorised boat from Ujong Pancu Village, Peukan Bada, there are no longer any inhabitants living there.
 Nowadays some people use the island as a coconut plantation, but they live in Banda Aceh.
 As the tsunami washed out all of the living creatures there, nowadays there are no squirrels, monkeys or snakes on the island.
 The island has been popularized by the documentary film Hikayat di Ujung Pesisir and is ideal for camping, but with no facilities at all, and modest snorkeling can be done there.

+Transport

+Banda Aceh on the north coast is connected through Aceh Besar Regency with the rest of Sumatra by three principal highways.
+The northern route runs eastwards along the north Sumatran coast via Keude, Laweueng, Sigli and Meureudu towards Bireun.
+The central route runs up the valley of the Krueng Aceh river via Kota Jantho, Tangse and Geumpang towards Blangkejeren.
+The western route runs down the west Sumatran coast via Lamno and Calang towards Meulaboh.

+Ferries connect Banda Aceh with the regency's northern islands of Nasi and Breueh, as well as with Matara, Sri Lanka, with Balohan (on Weh Island, Sabang), and with Phuket (Thailand).